 - State Payments: Cash payments to states to address foreclosure related issues.
 The payment to Michigan was $97,209,465.

-- Borrower Payments: Separate from the cash payments to states, a national settlement administrator will distribute cash payments to borrowers who went through foreclosure from 2008-2011.
-Claim forms were sent to eligible borrowers, the deadline for filing claims has past, and payments of approximately $1,480.00 per eligible loan begin mailing June 10, 2013.
+- Borrower Payments: Separate from the cash payments to states, a national settlement administrator distributed cash payments to borrowers who went through foreclosure from 2008-2011.
+Claim forms were sent to eligible borrowers, the deadline for filing claims has past, and payments of approximately $1,480.00 per eligible loan began mailing June 10, 2013.
 Recipients will not be required to execute a release or otherwise forego claims against servicers that they could raise individually through private litigation.
 To date not all payments have been distributed.

 - Refinance Program: Servicers have implemented a refinancing program for borrowers who are current on their mortgage payments but who could benefit from lower current interest rates.
 This program was created to benefit homeowners who are "under water" and otherwise unable to refinance to obtain lower interest rates on their loan.
 This program is estimated to provide approximately $83,655,641 in value to Michigan residents.